wdi-sg/gitbook-2019/04-server/00node.md

 1. Create a nodejs command line program that takes 2 arguments and adds them together.

+##### Further:

 1. Create a nodejs command line program that takes arguments and adds them all together.

+1. Create a nodejs command line program that takes arguments and averages them out.

+1. Create a nodejs command line program that takes arguments, adds a random number and averages them out.